 Firstly, jettison anything from your painting box that you don’t really need.
-Ask yourself, do you need any army of brushes when painting studies on location, or just one or two?
+Ask yourself, do you need an army of brushes when painting studies on location, or just one or two?
 Or even any brushes at all?
 Is it possible to create a painting using found materials?

-2. Simplify Your Palette
+2. Simplify your palette

 Limited palettes rule when it comes to travelling light.
 I use just five colours: Burnt Umber, Cadmium Yellow, Phthalo Green, Winsor Blue and Titanium White.
 A careful consideration of chosen colours before setting out can be beneficial, but so can working with the few colours that you already have with you.
 Don’t forget that you can mix your own greens, and the fewer colours you use the more harmonious the result.

-3. Use Found Water
+3. Use found water

 Unless you are painting in the middle of a desert, there is really no need to carry heavy painting water.
 It’s usually pretty easy to find a supply of water on site for your painting needs, including rivers, streams, the sea, rain-filled puddles, a local service station, shops and restaurants.

-The added bonus of 'found' water is that it is local to your painting location, tying your work to its surroundings.
-And don't worry about the seawater longevity myth; after all, Turner used seawater for many of his coastal water colours and they still look good!
+The added bonus of “found” water is that it is local to your painting location, tying your work to its surroundings.
+And don’t worry about the seawater longevity myth.
+After all, Turner used seawater for many of his coastal watercolours and they still look good!

-4. Collect and Use Found Items
+4. Collect and use found items